Roman Marble Head of a Youth

 Roman · second half of the 1st century A.D.

 H: 37.5 cm

-This representation of a youth is one of the finest pieces in Roman portraiture of the Julio-Claudian and Flavian periods.
-The composition, which is typical, presents him looking straight ahead.
-His appearance is individual and marked by a rather narrow shape of the face with prominent square chin.
-The hairline leaves his wide forehead open, the eyebrows, which hair is not modeled, make clear lines above the eyes of which the right is slightly smaller than the left one.
-The face is distinctive by its large, entirely preserved nose and very full lips well-articulated by the undulating lines; especially noticeable is the enlarged and tumescent area of the upper lip.
+This youth representation is one of the most delicate pieces in Roman portraiture of the Julio-Claudian and Flavian periods.
+The typical composition presents him looking straight ahead.
+His appearance is individual and marked by a relatively narrow shape of the face with a prominent square chin.
+The hairline leaves his wide forehead open, the eyebrows, which hair is not modeled, make clear lines above the eyes, of which the right is slightly smaller than the left one.
+The face is distinctive by its large, entirely preserved nose and full lips well-articulated by the undulating lines; especially noticeable is the enlarged and tumescent area of the upper lip.
 The profile presents the outline of the nose and lips dominating over the chin.
-This kind of disproportionality in the features of the portrayed person may indicate his still quite young and transitional age (it has been previously suggested that the young man could be from the eastern part of Roman Empire, but otherwise no eastern feature could be observed in his look).
-Indeed, the young man could be in his late teens as it is suggested by his short downy beard.
-It covers only the lower part of the whiskers and chin, and does not even create a complete line along the face; the hair is hardly visible in the mouth corners.
+This kind of disproportionality in the features of the portrayed person may indicate his still relatively young and transitional age (it has been previously suggested that the young man could be from the eastern part of the Roman Empire, but otherwise, no eastern feature could be observed in his look).
+Indeed, the young man could be in his late teens, as it is suggested by his short downy beard.
+It covers only the lower part of the whiskers and chin and does not even create a complete line along the face; the hair is hardly visible in the mouth corners.